emreyontucu/emre_yontucu_dsa210_project/README.md

   ## Data Collection Method:
   #### •Transaction Data: The data was transferred from Ticket Restaurant application with Excel Format.
 Approximately 1 year's worth of data can be seen in this excel file.
 This dataset forms the basis of almost all analysis.
+  ####  •Data Cleaning: Any missing or wrong data will be handled and corrected.

  ####  •Classification of Transactions: Transactions will be categorized by looking the restaurant name and the descriptions of transcations.
 Categories such as "Fast Food", "Cafe" will be assigned.